GeoscienceAustralia/hiperseis/iloc_rstt/README.md

 (Some rules required here if the P is associated with some other channels).
-If we have the S arrival, we are done with that station after confirming that the S waves came from either the `N` or `E` channels, where `E` and `N` represents the North-South, and East-West components of measured at a station.
+If we have the S arrival, we are done with that station after confirming that the S waves came from either the `N` or `E` channels, where `E` and `N` are the North-South, and East-West components at the station.

 5. Otherwise, we need to detect S wave arrival for this station.
 The procedure is as follows.
 We need to take a 50 seconds window (25 seconds